Odd Physics Off the Diagonal: Constraining CP-violating SMEFT with Quantum Tomography

 These results are also in agreement with a result found in `Diboson Interference Resurrection' \cite{Panico_2018}.
 In the case of interference between the CP even operator, it can be seen that all entries in the matrix, i.e. products of amplitudes, are entirely real within the uncertainty bounds.
-In the case of interference between the SM and the CP odd operator, the only entries in the real matrix which are non-zero are along the central diagonal, as they have to satisfy the trace condition $Tr(\rho) = 1$.
-All other entries in the matrix are entirely complex.
+In the case of interference between the SM and the CP odd operator, the diagonal elements of the matrix are real and non-zero.

 The purely quadratic BSM contribution enhances deviations at high energy.
 Figures~\ref{fig:sdm_quad_minus_even_real} and ~\ref{fig:sdm_quad_minus_odd_real} show the reconstructed SDM for these events.
 The imaginary components are all zero within the statistical uncertainty, and therefore are not shown here for brevity.